Skip To Main Content

 What is the district's student wellness policy?

 The KCSD Student Wellness Policy is reviewed annually by a Wellness Committee.
-The most recent Wellness Policy Assessment was in February 2019.
-If you would like to participate in this review process, please contact Food Services Coordinator Misha Lawyer.
+The most recent Triennial District Wellness Policy Annual Progress Report was in February 2019.

 What can I expect from school meals?